MrZhuNi/salome_shape/src/FeaturesPlugin/doc/cutFeature.rst

 Cut
 ===

+The feature Cut implements a boolean operation to cut tool objects from a main objects.

 To perform a boolean opration Cut in the active part:

 #. select in the Main Menu *Features - > Cut* item  or